Liberty IT receives Excellence in Wellbeing award

 Thursday, February 14, 2019

 Our employee policies reflect an understanding of the need for flexibility, with options for flexible and remote working, career breaks and parental leave.
-Along with generous benefits for all employees including free flu jabs, eye sight tests, private health insurance and critical illness cover, there are a range of optional benefits that employees can chose.
-These cover a wide range of life circumstances such as income protection cover, dental insurance, childcare vouchers and discounted gym membership.
+Along with generous benefits for all employees including free flu jabs, eye sight tests, private health insurance and income protection, there are a range of optional benefits that employees can chose.
+These cover a wide range of life circumstances such as critical illness cover, dental insurance, childcare vouchers and discounted gym membership.

 For me personally, I have benefited from many of these benefits.
 A recent eye sight test through the LIT scheme showed that my blood pressure was high.
 A quick follow up at my GP surgery proved it was just the stress of Christmas and everything is back to normal now.
 The peace of mind from knowing that I can access private medical care for me and my family is priceless and a benefit that I really appreciate.